Accessibility options

 Colour vision may be affected by some eye diseases, but the most common cause of CVD is genetic.
 The gene for this is transmitted on the X chromosome (from your mother) and so it mainly affects men and boys, with around 8% of males and 0.5% of females having CVD.
 There are around 3 million people in the UK with some kind of CVD.

-If someone has CVD they may have difficulties distinguishing between different types of food – for example mistaking chocolate sauce for ketchup.
+If someone has CVD, they may have difficulties distinguishing between different types of food – for example mistaking chocolate sauce for ketchup.
 It may also be very hard to get a child with CVD to try green vegetables as they will look unappetising.
-Older children may confuse the red and green lights on their games console.
+Older children may confuse colours on video games, maps or when studying chemistry.

 Certain jobs require you to be able to recognise and differentiate between lights of certain colours.
 For example, seeing signals for aviation, railways or maritime.
 People wishing to apply for these jobs will be required to undertake a Lantern Test, which imitates actual signals.
 Those taking the test will be asked to name standardised coloured lights (principally red, green, yellow and white) of controlled brightness, colour and size.
 This is usually done in a dark room.